Peter Stothard: Career

 During a stage of Stothard's editorship, The Times reached an average sale of over 900,000 – the highest in its history.
 This was, in part, the result of the so-called "price war" that started in 1993 when The Times reduced its cover price and started intense circulation battles against The Daily Telegraph and The Independent.

-In 1999, he became involved in a controversial legal dispute over political funding with the Conservative Party Treasurer Michael Ashcroft.
+In 1999, he became involved in a legal dispute over political funding with the Conservative Party treasurer Michael Ashcroft.
 Lord Ashcroft sued, but subsequently withdrew his suit after a statement agreed by both parties.
 Stothard was named as Editor of the Year in the same year by Granada Television's What the Papers Say.

 In 2000, he was diagnosed with a rare form of cancer and was away from The Times for 10 months for successful treatment.
+It returned in 2012 and 2013.

 Whilst editor of The Times Literary Supplement, he often wrote about Greek and Roman literature.

-In 2010, his first book of memoir, On the Spartacus Road (Harper Press, 2011, 978-0-00-73408-4), combined an account of the Spartacus uprising with elements of autobiography.
-His second, Alexandria, The Last Nights of Cleopatra (Granta, 2012, 978-1-84708-703-5), extended the same form, including accounts of newspaper life alongside the story of his engagement with Greece, Rome and Egypt.
+In 2010, his first book of memoir, On the Spartacus Road, combined an account of the Spartacus uprising with elements of autobiography.
+His second, Alexandria, The Last Nights of Cleopatra, extended the same form, including accounts of newspaper life alongside the story of his engagement with Greece, Rome and Egypt.
 Alexandria... won the 2013 Criticos Prize for literature on themes from ancient or modern Greece.
 The Senecans: Four Men and Margaret Thatcher, his memoir of the 1980s and '90s, was published in September 2016.
 The critic Stuart Kelly described Stothard as "one of the most avant-garde practitioners of the form".

 He was chairman of judges for the Man Booker Prize for Fiction (2012) and president of the Classical Association.
-In 2017, he was appointed a Trustee of the National Portrait Gallery.
+In 2017, he was appointed a trustee of the National Portrait Gallery, London.
 Stothard appears as a character briefly in the first scene of a one-level Tomb Raider expansion videogame made by Core Design in association with The Times.
 The expansion is called Times Exclusive Level and was released in 2000.

 Personal life

-He is married to the biographer and critic Ruth Scurr.
-He has a son, Michael (born 1987), and a daughter, the novelist Anna Stothard (born 1983) from a previous marriage to Sally Emerson.
+Stothard is married to the biographer and critic Ruth Scurr.
+He has a son, Michael (born 1987), and a daughter, the novelist Anna Stothard (born 1983) from his marriage to novelist Sally Emerson (1980-2021), and six grandchildren from that marriage.

 Honours

 He was knighted for services to the newspaper industry in 2003.

-In 2013, he was awarded the President's Medal by the British Academy.
+In 2013, he was awarded the President's Medal by the British Academy and he was elected a Fellow of the Royal Society of Literature in 2023.